 Sometimes when I go to bed I feel like an iPhone or iPad that needs recharging, thinking like “here I am in my dock station”.

 Scientists are not sure exactly why we need sleep, but it has been well proven that we do.
 There are at least 4 different theories about why.

-However, we do know that major restorative functions take place while we sleep such as tissue repair, the cementing of new memories, the removal of toxic wastes in the brain, the processing and filtering of information, the giving your organs and muscles a break, the releasing and regulation of important hormones such as human growth hormone; insulin; hunger regulating hormones, ghrelin and leptin; and testosterone; as well as much, much more.
+However, we do know that major restorative functions take place while we sleep.
+This such as tissue repair, cementing new memories, the removal of toxic wastes in the brain, processing and filtering information, and giving your organs and muscles a break take place.
+Also during sleep the releasing and regulation of important hormones occur such as human growth hormone; insulin; hunger regulating hormones, ghrelin and leptin; and testosterone; as well as much, much more.

 Health guru Mark Sisson in his book (which I highly recommend), Primal Blueprint, says, “Chronic sleep deficit may lead to weight gain…negatively affect your mood, concentration, and memory retention” as well as make you “less productive and more irritable, impatient, and moody”.
 It can “also lead to hypertension, elevated stress hormone levels, irregular heartbeat, compromised immune function, and drastically increased risk for obesity and heart disease”.
 Umm, who wants any of that?

 Causes of Sleep disruption (just to name a few):

 Exercising too close to bedtime.

 Environment is too hot or too cold.

 Exposure to too much light after dark and the use of screens, you know, iPhones, iPads, TV’s.

 Too much alcohol, or alcohol consumption too close to bedtime.